 Crystal Trail is a 2.1 mile lightly trafficked loop trail located near Milford, Kansas that offers the chance to see wildlife and is good for all skill levels.
-The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible year-round.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

-This trail is 2.1 miles.
-It passes by an old quarry where small geode rocks can be found.
+This trail passes by an old quarry where small geode rocks can be found.
 Deer viewing is good along open fields and by food plots.
 Bald Eagle watching is excellent from November through March along the water's edge.

 It was an ok hike.
 It was not very well maintained or labeled which I didn't like.
 It'd be nice to have some signs or arrows in the parts where the trail breaks of into two directions.
 My dog sniffed out the trail at one point so thank you for allowing dogs.

 Nice when you were in the woods but had to walk through corn fields.
 Looking for more primitive I guess